 In modern times, appropriation is wielded almost exclusively by celebrities as a weapon for protecting the value of their fame, often under the rubric of the “right of publicity.”
 Most successful appropriation cases involve situations where the defendant has, without consent, used some aspect of a celebrity’s physical likeness, such as a picture or drawing, to promote its product or service.

-November 12th, 2011 Andrew J. McClurg, Armed and Dangerous: Tort Liability for the Negligent Storage of Firearms, 32 Connecticut Law Review 1189-1245 (2000).
+negligent firearms storageAndrew J. McClurg, Armed and Dangerous: Tort Liability for the Negligent Storage of Firearms, 32 Connecticut Law Review 1189-1245 (2000).

 Overwhelming evidence shows that high percentages of American gun owners negligently store their firearms, leaving them easily accessible to unauthorized, dangerous users.
 Public health studies show that millions of guns are kept loaded and unlocked.
 More than 50 percent of all handguns are stored unlocked.
 Ammunition is stored unlocked in between 30-40 percent of gun-owning households.
 Millions of children live in homes with loaded, unlocked firearms.

 The author has argued in other articles for safe gun storage laws as a way to reduce accidental shootings, adolescent suicides, and intentional third-party shootings tied to stolen guns.
-This Article makes a case that unsafe firearm storage constitutes an unreasonable risk and is negligent conduct under universally accepted principles of tort law.
+This article makes a case that unsafe firearm storage constitutes an unreasonable risk and is negligent conduct under universally accepted principles of tort law.

-November 12th, 2011 Andrew J. McClurg, The Public Health Case for the Safe Storage of Firearms: Adolescent Suicides Add One More ‘Smoking Gun’, 51 Hastings Law Journal 953-1001 (2000).
+adolescent suicides and gunsAndrew J. McClurg, The Public Health Case for the Safe Storage of Firearms: Adolescent Suicides Add One More ‘Smoking Gun’, 51 Hastings Law Journal 953-1001 (2000).

 This article argues for passage of safe gun storage laws as a means of reducing adolescent suicides.

 Millions of loaded and unlocked firearms sit in homes throughout America, easily accessible to unauthorized, dangerous users.
 Public health research, including ten studies discussed in this Article, shows that astonishingly high percentages of gun owners negligently store the most dangerous consumer product legally obtainable.
-Unsecured guns invite firearms tragedy of all types.
+Unsecured guns invite firearms tragedies of all types.

 The author has previously argued for safe gun storage laws as a means for reducing both accidental and intentional third-party shootings.

-The current article presents the case that legislatively mandated safe firearms storage would also help stem the rising tide of adolescent suicide.
+The current article asserts that legislatively mandated safe firearms storage would also help stem the tide of adolescent suicide.
 Suicide is the second leading cause of death among youths between the ages of fifteen and nineteen, and the third leading cause of death for youths aged fifteen to twenty-four.
 While the overall suicide rate in the United States has remained relatively stable since 1950, the rate of suicide for adolescents has more than tripled.
 Firearms account for 60 percent of all suicides in this country, including youth suicides, even though they are used in only a small percentage of suicide attempts.

-November 12th, 2011 Andrew J. McClurg, Child Access Prevention Laws: A Common Sense Approach to Gun Control, 18 St. Louis University Public Law Review 47-78 (1999).
+Child Access Prevention LawsAndrew J. McClurg, Child Access Prevention Laws: A Common Sense Approach to Gun Control, 18 St. Louis University Public Law Review 47-78 (1999).

 Fifteen states have Child Access Prevention or “CAP” laws that make it a crime for a gun owner to store a loaded firearm in a manner in which he knows or reasonably should know a child may gain access to the weapon.